teo-tsirpanis/Farkle/docsrc/content/index.md

 ### Respecting SemVer

 Farkle is a new library with a growing and developing API.
 Old designs are replaced with newer ones many times.
-Moreover, Farkle also contains some code not related with its purpose, but used internally.
-The purpose of Farkle is to make parsing text easily.
-[SemVer] is making things harder, and version numbers growing faster.
-Even worse, taking SemVer into consideration while changing APIs that have no connection with parsing text makes the project harder to be changed.
+Moreover, it also contains some code not related with its purpose, but used internally.
+Its purpose is to make parsing text easily.

+[Semantic Versioning][semver] is making things harder, and version numbers growing faster.
+Even worse, taking SemVer into consideration while changing APIs that have no connection with parsing text, makes the project harder to be changed.

 In a 🌰🐚: __APIs other than some high-level ones (like `GOLDParser` and `EGT`) are subject to breaking changes even between minor releases.
 You use them at your own risk.__